dbaston/gdal/doc/source/drivers/vector/gpsbabel.rst

 and specify the dataset creation option GPSBABEL_DRIVER=gpsbabel_file_format[,gpsbabel_format_option]\*

-The :conig:`USE_TEMPFILE=YES` configuration option can be used to create an on-disk temporary GPX file instead of a in-memory one, when writing big amount of data.
+The :config:`USE_TEMPFILE=YES` configuration option can be used to create an on-disk temporary GPX file instead of a in-memory one, when writing big amount of data.